What's Happening at Marshfield Rotary

 See more event photos here! (photo credit Leslie Schoen, Sheri Meissner)

-While final proceeds are still being confirmed, the event is estimated to have raised well over $10,000 thanks to the generosity of attendees, sponsors, and supporters.
+While final proceeds are still being confirmed, the event is raised over $15,000 thanks to the generosity of attendees, sponsors, and supporters.
 Proceeds will support Marshfield Rotary’s ongoing service efforts, as well as two key beneficiaries: the Boys & Girls Club of Marshfield and the Central Wisconsin Catch-A-Ride Program.
 These are organizations that play a vital role in supporting youth development and improving access to transportation in the region.

 “This event is a great example of what happens when our community comes together,” said Darla Leick, Marshfield Rotary Club President.
 “It’s definitely a fun evening, and more importantly, it’s about making a real difference for organizations that are doing important work right here in the Marshfield Area.”